Montgomery Woods

 The reserve is not staffed and there's no entrance fee.

-The trail passes a large area where the ground cover has been worn away by foot traffic.
-Although it's hard to see, this is actually a trail intersection and is both the beginning and end of the loop trail.
-The loop trail winds around the perimeter of the alluvial flat, sometimes elevated above the flat, which is marshy in places.
+Just as the trail enters the grove, it passes through a large area where the ground cover has been worn away by foot traffic.
+Although it’s hard to tell, this is actually a trail intersection and is both the beginning and end of the loop trail.

 Montgomery Creek